nreid/lacewings/tutorial/README.md

 These data are a subset of data collected for a larger project studying the phylogeny of the group.

-The original data are pooled RAD-seq.
-The authors used SbfI to digest genomic DNA, randomly sheared, and sequenced a single end on the Illumina platform.
+The original data consist of 3 RAD libraries, each containing 47 barcoded samples.
+The authors used SbfI to digest genomic DNA, then randomly sheared and sequenced a single end on the Illumina platform.

-Here we recreate a multiplexed pool of samples from the original larger pool to demonstrate a RAD analysis from start to finish.
+Here I recreate a multiplexed pool of samples from the original larger pool to demonstrate a RAD analysis from start to finish (see directory "data_generation")

+Scripts for exploratory analysis of the entire dataset are located in "../analysis"